-Most of the times, companies have one or two internet connections: this connection being a limited resource, IT administrators tend to limit its usage.
+Most of the times, companies have one or two internet connections: this connection being a limited resource, IT administrators tend to limit their usage.
 The censorship at this stage can take the form of bandwidth limitation (which is still fine since you can still browse most websites although it can be slow), or denial of access to some websites.
-This is usually done at the firewall side of the company’s router.
+This is usually done on the firewall side of the company’s router.
 Simply side, the filtering is done at the router that is acting as a gateway to the internet.

 – either by checking against regular expressions (or regex) the URL of the destination website the user is trying to see.
 It is then common that IT administrators limit any file download that has the .mp3 extension (or .torrent, .mp4, …)

-– or by limiting by the originating IP address: as I told earlier, IT administrator has a clear map of IP address-computer database.
+– or by limiting by the originating IP address: as I told earlier, the IT administrator has a clear map of the IP address-computer database.
 Because of that, they can say that for your particular IP address, some websites are not allowed to be reached.
-The only solution for you, for such case, is to use another computer that has eventually less restriction …
+The only solution for you, for such a case, is to use another computer that has eventually less restriction …

 Those are simple explanations on what can be done at the corporate or ISP side when it comes to “Internet censorship”.
-In the next article, we will address it on the country-level.

 How this censorship can be done at the country-level side